kyuhankoh/OpenDSA/RST/en/Sorting/Quicksort.rst

    Quicksort to have its worst-case behavior.

    There are a number of possible correct answers.
 To assess the answer, will need to run Quicksort over student's partition, and verify that at each step it will generate new partitions of size 6, 5, 4, 3, 2, then 1.

 Now for review questions.

+.. .. avembed:: Exercises/Sorting/BinsortMCQ2.html ka
+.. .. avembed:: Exercises/Sorting/BinsortTF1.html ka
+.. .. avembed:: Exercises/Sorting/ShellsortMCQ4.html ka
+.. .. avembed:: Exercises/Sorting/ShellsortMCQ5.html ka
+.. .. avembed:: Exercises/Sorting/SelsortFIB2.html ka
+.. avembed:: Exercises/Binary/Dprobs.html ka
-.. avembed:: Exercises/Sorting/QuicksortSumm.html ka
+.. .. avembed:: Exercises/Sorting/BubsortPRO.html ka

 .. odsascript:: AV/Sorting/quicksortCODE.js
 .. odsascript:: AV/Sorting/quicksortCON.js